 Yes, most of our scholarships for entering students are open to both international and domestic students.
 We also have one award that is specific to international students only (Tahir Fellowship).

 Though this changes from year to year, historically approximately 50% of students entering the Full-Time MBA receive a scholarship.
 The criteria for each award varies.
 For example, some awards look at a student's commitment to social impact, others entrepreneurial spirit or one's proven ability to promote diversity.

 Berkeley-Haas uses a separate online scholarship application which students complete once they are admitted into the Full-Time MBA Program.
 When completing the application, you will select the scholarships for which you feel you are a good fit.
 Upon submission, your application will be reviewed by the various scholarship committees.
 Awards are given to students who best meet a scholarship's criteria, many of which include a short essay.
 We provide a list of Outside Scholarships for opportunities outside of Haas.

 We strongly encourage prospective students, for whom scholarships are a major decision factor, to apply for admission sooner rather than later.
 Funding for some scholarships is limited and will be fully awarded early in the financial aid cycle.
 While some opportunities may be closed after round 1, historically, round 2 has had a similar number of opportunities available.
 Fewer opportunities have been available for round 3.

-While you cannot resubmit your application, you may apply for available scholarship you had not previously applied for in future dates.
+While you cannot resubmit your application, you may apply for available scholarships you had not previously applied for in future dates.
 Please note that should additional funding later becomes available, we may revisit your application.
-If you application is revisited, we will notify you via email.
+If your application is revisited, we will notify you via email.

 Students can complete the FAFSA as early as October, but should do so no later than the following July prior to the start of classes.
 Doing so will ensure that funds are received by the University and applied towards fees by the fall due dates.